willread/rise-image/README.md

 - **id**: ( string / required ): Unique HTML id with format 'rise-image-<NAME_OR_NUMBER>'.
 - **label**: ( string ): An optional label key for the text that will appear in the template editor.
 See 'Labels' section above.
-- **files** ( string / required ): List of image file paths separated by pipe symbol.
+- **files** ( array / required ): List of image file paths applied in JSON format (see [Polymer documentation](https://polymer-library.polymer-project.org/3.0/docs/devguide/properties#configuring-object-and-array-properties) for configuring Array properties).
 A file path must be a valid GCS file path.
 A folder path will not be valid.
 For example, this is a default folder path from Rise Storage: https://storage.googleapis.com/risemedialibrary-7fa5ee92-7deb-450b-a8d5-e5ed648c575f/Template%20Library/Global%20Assets/logo-white.png.
 To create a valid GCS path, remove *https://storage.googleapis.com/* and replace *%20* with a space.
 The resulting GCS path is: risemedialibrary-7fa5ee92-7deb-450b-a8d5-e5ed648c575f/Template Library/Global Assets/logo-white.png.